"

 • Define annotation and describe how to use it to identify, extract, and reflect on the information you need from an article

 Annotation refers to the process of writing notes on an article.
 There are many ways to do this.
 The most basic technique is to print out the article and build a binder related to your topic.
 Raul Pacheco-Vega’s excellent blog has a post on his approach to taking physical notes.
 Honestly, while you are there, browse around that website.
 It is full of amazing tips for students conducting a literature review and graduate research projects.
-I see a lot of benefits to the paper, pen, and highlighter approach to annotating articles.
-Personally though, I prefer to use a computer to write notes on an article because my handwriting is terrible and typing notes allows me search for keywords.
-For other students, electronic notes work best because they cannot afford to print every article that they will use in their paper.
-No matter what you use, the point is that you need to write notes when you’re reading.
-Reading is research!

 In this section, we present common annotations people make when reading journal articles.
 These annotations are adapted from Craig Whippo and Raul Pacheco-Vega.
 If you are annotating on paper, I suggest using different color highlighters for each type of annotation listed below.
 If you are annotating electronically, you can use the names below as tags to easily find information later.
 For example, if you are searching for definitions of key concepts, you can either click on the tag for [definitions] in your PDF reader or thumb through a printed copy of article for whatever color or tag you used to indicate definitions of key terms.
 Most of all, you want to avoid reading through all of your sources again just to find that one thing you know you read somewhere.
 Time is a graduate student’s most valuable resource, so our goal here is to help you spend your time reading the literature wisely.

-Report section Questions worth asking
+Report section Questions to guide critical inquiry

 Abstract What are the key findings?
 How were those findings reached?
 How does the author frame their study?